 Day 6: This morning we see Tsarevets Royal Hill.
 This medieval stronghold was besieged by the Ottomans towards the end of the 14th century for months before succumbing and marking the fall of the Bulgarian Empire.
-Next, we drive north, to the UNESCO World Heritage Site of Ivanovo is a complex of rock-hewn churches, chapels, and monasteries constructed during the 12th century.
-The interior of the caves are covered with the original extraordinary 14th-century wall paintings.
+Next, we drive north to the UNESCO World Heritage Site of Ivanovo, a complex of rock-hewn churches, chapels, and monasteries constructed during the 12th century.
+The interior of the caves are covered with the original extraordinary 14th -century wall paintings.
 Continue to Ruse, located on the right bank of the Danube with the country of Romania on the opposite side of the river.
 It is considered one of the most beautiful towns in Bulgaria due to its Neo-Baroque and Neo-Rococo architecture.
-Guarding the city is the Roman Fort of Sexaginta Prista, built as part of a major fortification system along the Danube River.
 The Ruse Regional Museum contains the 5th-century BC Borovo Treasure, a hoard of gold-plated silver dining items, many displaying images of Greek gods.
 Spend one night in the Hotel Ana Palace in Ruse.
 (B/L/D)